sentenza/scala-algorithms/README.md

 * Wait for your PR review and merge approval!
 * __Star this repository__ if you had fun!

+# How to start programming in Scala

+- Feel free to contribute to our [learning resources](docs/learning_resources.md)

 [scala]: https://www.scala-lang.org/
 [github]: https://github.com